baidu/ote-stack/docs/quickstart.md

-      --log_file string                  If non-empty, use this log file --logtostderr                      log to standard error instead of files (default true) -p, --parent-cluster string            Websocket address to parent cluster -r, --remote-shim-endpoint string      remote cluster shim unix sock address --skip_headers                     If true, avoid header prefixes in the log messages --stderrthreshold severity         logs at or above this threshold go to stderr (default 2) -l, --tunnel-listen string             Tunnel address to listen (default ":8287")
+      --log_file string                  If non-empty, use this log file --logtostderr                      log to standard error instead of files (default true) -p, --parent-cluster string            Websocket address to parent cluster -r, --remote-shim-endpoint string      remote cluster shim address --skip_headers                     If true, avoid header prefixes in the log messages --stderrthreshold severity         logs at or above this threshold go to stderr (default 2) -l, --tunnel-listen string             Tunnel address to listen (default ":8287")